Shopify/liquid/_filters/last.md

 ---
 title: last
-description: Liquid filter that gets the last value in an array.
+description: Liquid filter that returns the last item of an array.
 ---

 Returns the last item of an array.